andrew-raphael-lukasik/Unity.Mathematics.Explicit/README.md

 ```

 # SOLUTION:
 Create intermediary types that implicitly cast ONLY to/from strict equivalents.
-Use them as method arguments.
+Use them as method parameters.
 ```C#
 class Example
 {